daisyLsbu/TelemetryApplication/README.md

 library to send metrics from your applications to a monitoring server written in any language.

-Download this script folder and copy it to the location in linux machine where you want the application to run.
+Download this setup script and copy it to the location in linux machine where you want the application to run.
-Execute lauch.sh : ./launch.sh
+Execute setup.sh : ./setup.sh
-or
+cd TelemetryApplication
-Use the setup and build script before starting the application with run script
+./scripts/launch.sh or {./script/build.sh -> ./scripts/run.sh}

 Or follow the steps below: